 Caroline Wozniacki: Presents for Homeless Children

-Caroline Wozniacki didn’t make the Forbes’ 2017 Highest-Paid Athletes list, but in 2016, she was the No. 10 highest-paid tennis player in the world, thanks to endorsement deals and her on-court salary.
-Plus, she’s one of the richest female athletes in the world.
+Caroline Wozniacki didn’t make the Forbes’ Highest-Paid Athletes list, but in 2016, she was included on the list of the highest-earning tennis players in the world, thanks to endorsement deals and her on-court salary.

 Although she’s worth millions, Wozniacki also seems to have good financial habits.
 “I don’t really spend money like crazy,” said Wozniacki in a 2012 interview with The Telegraph.
 “I buy what I need and what I really want.
 And if I’m buying expensive things, I do think about the purchase many times before I buy it.”